MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 # Predict customer lifetime value (CLV)

 Predict potential value (revenue) that individual active customers will bring in to your business through a defined future time period.
-This prediction helps you achieve various goals:
+This prediction helps you:

 - Identify high-value customers and process this insight.
 - Create strategical customer segments based on their potential value to run personalized campaigns with targeted sales, marketing, and support efforts.